LEGITIMACY OF AUTHORITY

 So you can use the L. Bickman (1974) study on the power of uniforms, or any of Milgram’s variations above in which the legitimacy of authority has been removed, e.g., moving the offices to Bridport or removing the experimenter from the room and giving instructions by phone.

-In 2009, Burger was able to receive approval from the institutional review board by modifying several of the observation protocols.
-Burger found obedience rates virtually identical to those reported by Milgram in 1961–62, even while meeting current ethical regulations of informing participants.
+In 2009, Burger received approval from the institutional review board after modifying several of the observation protocols.
+Burger found obedience rates virtually identical to those reported by Milgram in 1961–62, even while meeting current ethical regulations requiring informed consent.
 In addition, half the replication participants were female, and their rate of obedience was virtually identical to that of the male participants.
 Burger also included a condition in which participants first saw another participant refuse to continue.
 However, participants in this condition obeyed at the same rate as participants in the base condition.

 In the 2010 French documentary Le Jeu de la Mort (The Game of Death), researchers recreated the Milgram observation with an added critique of reality television by presenting the scenario as a game show pilot.
 Volunteers were given €40 and told that they would not win any money from the game, as this was only a trial.
 Only 16 of 80 "contestants" (teachers) chose to end the game before delivering the highest-voltage punishment.